EMD SD80MAC

+Incidents

-Ex-CSX 4594, formerly CSX 804, and built as CR 4110, was scrapped in January 2014 after being used as a parts donor following a derailment in early 2009.
+CSX 4594, formerly CSX 804, and built as CR 4110, was scrapped in January 2014 after being used as a parts donor following a derailment in early 2009.

-On Friday November 18, 2016, a NS South Fork crew was securing their engines for the night, when an electrical fire broke out in the cab of NS 7210, ex CR 4118.
-There were no injuries, but the cab interior was completely destroyed.
-The unit was towed to the Juniata Shops in Altoona where it was buried in a deadline, Said never to run again.
-The 7210 was among the units sold to Progress Rail and scrapped in December 2021 or January 2022.
+A Norfolk Southern South Fork crew was securing their engines for the night on November 18, 2016 when an electrical fire broke out in the cab of NS 7210 (built as CR 4118).
+There were no injuries, but the SD80MAC’s cab interior was completely destroyed.
+The unit was hauled to the Juniata Shops in Altoona where it was stored in the deadline until it was among the units that were sold off to Progress Rail.
+The unit was scrapped in December 2021.

 SD80MAC technical details

 The technical details of this locomotive model are as follows: